Jennifer Palmieri

 Jennifer M. Palmieri (/pɒlˈmɛəri/; born November 15, 1966) is an American political advisor and media personality who served as White House Director of Communications from 2013 to 2015 and Director of Communications for the Hillary Clinton 2016 presidential campaign.
-Palmieri is currently the co-host of the political documentary series The Circus on Showtime.
+Palmieri was the co-host of the political documentary series The Circus on Showtime from 2021 to 2023.

 Early life and education

 Palmieri was born in Pascagoula, Mississippi.
+Palmieri's family frequently moved growing up due to her father's career in the US Navy, ultimately settling in California when she was 11.
 After attending American University, she began her career working for then-Congressman Leon Panetta (D-CA).

 Career

 Palmieri served as White House Communications Director for U.S. President Barack Obama.
 Before her service at the White House, she served as the Senior Vice President of Communications for the Center for American Progress and the President of the Center for American Progress Action Fund.
 Earlier, Palmieri was the National Press Secretary for the 2004 John Edwards presidential campaign and for the Democratic National Committee in 2002, after a brief time at the advocacy group Americans for Gun Safety.
 She served in the Clinton Administration as Special Assistant to White House Chief of Staff Leon Panetta, then deputy director of Scheduling and Advance, and finally as a Deputy White House Press Secretary the last three years of Clinton's presidency.